BernardQuatermass/exim-wiki/SecurityReleaseProcess.md

 1. Keep good notes of every step and timeline, we'll need them afterwards for writing things up for explaining ourselves to the community.
-2. If reported to you, establish if the reporter has a timeline for public verification and what their preferences are around acknowledgement.
+2. If reported to you, establish if the reporter has a timeline for public announcement and what their preferences are around acknowledgement.
 Note though that we prefer to move quickly enough that we far exceed any normal timeline requirements.
 If professional researchers, ask if they've already obtained a CVE.